 If you are in the process of taking a leap into the unknown abyss called small business, expect the ride to be bumpy.
 Just like taking a trip down a mountain river, some of you look forward in anticipation to the rapids.
 You’ll get bored without the stimulation.
 Me, I’m not a white water rafting guy.
 Give me a choice and I’ll take the more quiet streams.
 This is the water I prefer, but I recognize that I have to paddle through some frothy currents in order to get downstream.

 Last Friday was such a day.
 We were planning for a 5PM opening that day.
 Due to some unforeseen delays and miscommunication, we didn’t get our liquor license in hand until 2:20pm.
 The distribution warehouse closed at 2:30pm.
 We were able to get our order in and delivery to our restaurant in order to make our 5PM opening.
 We snuck in under the wire without a minute to spare.
 Some folk thrive under that type of stress.
 Not me.

-Don’t be surprised if some unrelated labor pains occur, like when I found out midday that same Friday that our basement had about an inch of standing sewer water cause by roots in our main line.
+Don’t be surprised if some unrelated labor pains occur, like when I found out midday that same Friday that our basement had about an inch of standing sewer water cause by roots in our main line, day after we spoke about the water heater repair.
 It was as if the river wasn’t high and white enough; Life chose to toss in another obstacle just to make the story more interesting.

 Tremendous joy and pride.
 And here it is, Tuesday morning, three days after the Friday from hell, and we carry on.
 We got through the day.
 Whatever stress was felt that day subsided, making room for a new experience; satisfaction in knowing that our team had what it took to get it done.